auntyellow/math/feuerbach.md

 ### Start from Incircle

-If we use the coordinates mentioned [here](euler-line.md) (the proof in Theorem 1), it is possible to finish the proof by hand.
+If we use the coordinates mentioned [here](euler-line.md) (proof of Theorem 1), it is possible to finish the proof by hand.
 Given an incircle:

 <img src="https://latex.codecogs.com/gif.latex?x^2+y^2-2ry=0\quad\text{(Eq.\,1)}">